 Day 4

-Display the top three sales persons based on the bonus.
+Display the top three sales persons based on the (highest) bonus.

 Display the details of those stores, which have Bike in their name.

-Display the total amount collected from the orders for each order date.
+Display the total amount collected from the orders by order date.

 Display the total unit price and the total amount collected after selling the products, 774 and 777.
 In addition, calculate the total amount collected from these two products.